varnishcache/homepage/R1/source/index.rst

 like `blobdigest`_, `re`_, `re2`_, `geoip2`_ and `dcs`_ in addition to
 the `varnish-modules`_ vmod bundle.
 Other will be added over time.

-This packaging effort is still in its early stages and will grow over time
+This packaging effort is still in its early stages and will grow over time.

 .. _`UPLEX Packages`: https://pkg.uplex.de/
 .. _`UPLEX`: https://uplex.de/#anchorvarnish